 The allegations were used to secure a search warrant on the Village of New Holland Administration building, which at the time housed all the City’s business offices, police offices, and criminal evidence.
 According to witnesses at the scene, Pickaway County Sheriff’s deputies and Ohio State Highway Patrol secured the building while Mick was allowed to search the facility by himself.

 Derek Myers, who runs a website called the Fayette Advocate, was given advance notice of the search and live streamed it on his Facebook Page.
-Myers has written dozens of stories dispariging New Holland, Jason Lawless (former police chief), and Mayor Betzko.
-He’s also been the primary complainent or conspirator on about a dozen legal actions agains the Mayor and Village.
+Myers has written dozens of stories disparaging New Holland, Jason Lawless (former police chief), and Mayor Betzko.
+He’s also been the primary complainant or conspirator on about a dozen legal actions agains the Mayor and Village.

 According to the New Holland Administration, significant damage was done to the offices during the search.
 Circleville Municipal Judge Gary Dumm signed the search warrant, which gave Mick sole access to the building.
 According to sources, Mick was already the subject of an internal investigation when the warrant was executed.